AlmightyM3/Old-Projects/README.md

 Radian628's 3D engine in Desmos video as a guide: <a href="https://youtu.be/qTSEbSwhUfY">https://youtu.be/qTSEbSwhUfY</a>.
 Please note my triangle fill algorithm currently does not work. </li>
   <li>Game - Small 2D game in Pygame with basic physics and collision detection. </li>
   <li>Voronoi - A small Voronoi diagram generator that I created to learn classes. </li>
-  <li>Between Points - A small test of the algorithm I would later use in my ray marching project. </li>
+  <li>Between Points - A small test of the "ray" algorithm I would later use in my ray marching project. </li>
   <li>Ray - A 3D ray marcher in Pygame that would later become the base of my 3D marcher in MakeCode Arcade.
 Please note that the specular lighting currently does not work and has been commented out.</li>
 </ul>